NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

 ### 7. Setup and Teardown in Unit Tests

+- **Current Status:**
+  - Tests are run without specific setup/teardown procedures, which may lead to unmanaged resources or repeated setup code within tests.

+- **Improvements Needed:**
-- **Improvement:** Implement setup and teardown in tests to manage resources efficiently.
+  - Implement setup and teardown methods in unit tests to manage resources efficiently, ensuring each test runs in a clean state.

     ```csharp
     public class MainWindowViewModelTests : IDisposable